 - 1 tsp cinnamon

-- Combine pecans, brown rice flour and salt in a food processor and blend with an S blade until it becomes a crumb like texture.
+- Combine pecans, brown rice flour and salt in a food processor and blend with an S blade until it becomes a crumb-like texture.

 - Add oil and maple syrup and fold with a spatula until it makes a firm ball.

 - Transfer ball to greased glass pie dish and flatten with hands to make the pie crust.
-Puncture with fork and bake for 15 minutes in a 350F oven.
+Puncture with a fork and bake for 15 minutes in a 350F oven.

-- Wrap tofu in paper towel to remove excess moisture, then in a clean food processor process tofu until smooth.
+- Wrap tofu in a paper towel to remove excess moisture, then in a clean food processor process tofu until smooth.

 - Add remaining ingredients and blend until velvety smooth.